 What is Bipolar Disorder?

-- Treatable by a mental health specialists
+- Treatable by mental health specialists.

-- More common for adults age 18 to 35
+- More common for adults aged 18 to 35.

-- Family history may increase disposition to this illness
+- Family history may increase disposition to this illness.

-- Is not laboratory tested or imaged
+- It is not laboratory tested or imaged.

 What are Bipolar Disorder Symptoms?